kimsQ/rc/docs/extensions/swiper.md

 ---
-layout: docs
+layout: preview
+preview: swiper
-title: Tags
+title: Swiper
-group: components
+group: extensions
 ---

 Small and adaptive tag for adding context to just about any content.